henning-roos/learning-microservice/README.md

 ## TODO

 * Change hardcoded values in Pet server
-* Create a separate protos and purpose for the python microservice
 * Create a client in the python microservice
 * Error Handling
+* Split server and client in python pet.py

 ## Commands